myonaung/sm-SNIPER/README.md

 snakemake --unlock
 snakemake -k -c8 --rerun-incomplete
 ```
-- command for generating the directed acyclic graph (DAG) of all jobs with current configuration (installation of [graphviz](https://graphviz.org/) will be required)
+- command for generating the directed acyclic graph (DAG) of all jobs with current resultsration (installation of [graphviz](https://graphviz.org/) will be required)
 ```
 snakemake --dag --forceall | dot -Tsvg > workflow/dags/all_DAG.svg
 ```